Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

 * **AppController**
     * Attempt login with valid details (all user types)
         * Passes if all log in sucessfully.
-    * Attempt login with invalid username (all user types)
+    * Attempt login with invalid empNo (all user types)
         * Passes if all login attempts denied.
-    * Attempt login with invalid username (all user types)
+    * Attempt login with invalid empNo (all user types)
         * Passes if all login attempts denied.
     * Log out of the system after logging in.
         * Passes if the user is logged in before the command and logged out after.